-Dogs like Chihuahuas were found in materials from the Mayan Great Pyramid of Cholula, Mexico, the largest pyramid in the New World, and in the ruins of Chichen Itza on the Yucatan Peninsula.
-Some of these dog pots, dating back to about 1325 CE have been found in Georgia and Tennessee.
+Dogs like Chihuahuas were found in materials from the Mayan Great Pyramid of Cholula, Mexico, and in the ruins of Chichen Itza on the Yucatan Peninsula.
+Some dog pots, dating back to about 1325 CE, have been found in Georgia and Tennessee.

 Wheeled toys shaped like Chihuahuas or Techichis have been found from Mexico to El Salvador and date to 100 CE.
-In 1520, Hernan Cortes de Monroy y Pizzarro, the Spanish Conquistador, wrote in a letter that the Aztecs raised and sold the little dogs for food.
+In 1520, Hernan Cortes de Monroy y Pizzarro, the Spanish Conquistador, wrote that the Aztecs raised and sold the little dogs for food.
 When Cortes and his successors wiped out the Aztecs, they nearly wiped out the breed.

-In 1850, three small dogs were discovered in the state of Chihuahua.
+In 1850, three small dogs were discovered in the State of Chihuahua.
 By 1904, the American Kennel Club (AKC) had recognized them as a breed.
-When Rhumba King Xavier Cugat showed up in films of the late 1920s and 1930s carrying a Chihuahua under his arm, the breed took off.
+When Rhumba king Xavier Cugat showed up in films of the late 1920s and 1930s carrying a Chihuahua under his arm, the breed took off.

 What Chihuahuas are known for

-Within each type, a Chihuahua can have a round, apple-shaped head or a more enlongated deer-shaped head.
+The AKC recognizes two types of Chihuahuas: smooth- or short-coated ones and long-coated ones.
+Within each type, a dog has a round, apple-shaped head or a longer, more deer-shaped head.
 (The AKC only recognizes the apple-shaped head.)

-They tend to be loyal to one person and prefer the company of other Chihuahuas.
-They share qualities with terriers in many aspects.
-They can be easily provoked to attack, and tremble or shiver when stressed, excited or cold.
-They love to to den and burrow in pillows, blankets and clothes hampers.
-Unlike other small dog breeds, they don’t need a lot of grooming or trimming.
+Chihuahuas tend to be one-person dogs who prefer the company of other Chihuahuas.
+Like terriers, they can be easily provoked to attack.
+They tremble or shiver when stressed, excited or cold.
+Den-loving dogs, they burrow in pillows, blankets and clothes hampers.
+Unlike other small dogs, they don’t need a lot of grooming.